cmstead/phcollect/README.md

 - filter(callable $locator)
     - Returns collection of all elements in original collection which $locator returns true for
-- find(callable $locator)
-    - Returns first element $locator returns true for
 - fold(callable $userFn)
     - Returns the result of $userFn being applied serially, left to right, to each element using the previous result (like adding across all elements)
-- map(callable $modifier)
-    - Returns new collection with $modifier function applied to all members of original collection